Princesse Et Le Petit Pois

 Historical Context and Variations: A Story in Evolution

 While the exact origins of "The Princess and the Pea" are debated, it's widely attributed to Hans Christian Andersen, first published in 1835.
-However, similar narratives existed in folk tales predating Andersen's version.
+Still, similar narratives existed in folk tales predating Andersen's version.
 The story's enduring popularity has led to numerous adaptations, translations, and retellings across various media, demonstrating its adaptability and cross-cultural appeal.

 The Princess and the Pea in Popular Culture: A Lasting Legacy